CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Discussion

 \section{Discussion}

 In this section, we discuss several further potential improvements and the threats to the validity of our approach.

-\paragraph{Impact of the granularity of vulnerability types.} In Section~\ref{sec:implementation}, we resort to the manual analysis over a small set $P_0$ of apps to build the mapping from the misuse types of existing approaches to the vulnerabilities in our comprehensive list.
-Although evaluated to be sufficient for our datasets and the empirical study, it should not be complete to deal with all the possible cases.
-Moreover, if we arrange more vulnerability types, e.g., use different vulnerability types to distinguish R3 and R6 of DiffCode, see column \textsf{DC} in Table~\ref{tab:rules}, we will have to do more such analysis even on the output of CryptoGuard.
+\paragraph{Impact of the granularity of vulnerability types.} Constructing an adapter for a detector reporting some coarse-grained misuse type, e.g., constantError of \textsc{CogniCrypt}$_\textsc{sast}$, requires more effort.
+From the raw output of the detector, we extract the misuse tuples and the corresponding error type.
+We manually analyze over a small app set to build the mapping from each detected triple to some vulnerability $id$ of our comprehensive list.
+Although evaluated to be sufficient for our datasets, the small app set should be incomplete to deal with all the possible cases.
+Moreover, if we arrange more vulnerability types, e.g., use different vulnerability types to distinguish R3 and R6 of DiffCode, see column \textsf{DC} in Table~\ref{tab:rules}, we will have to do more manual analysis, even on the output of CryptoGuard.
 Therefore, the granularity of the vulnerability types matters to our approach.

 \paragraph{False positives of analysis.} We have introduced the voting mechanism of the detector chain to mitigate the impact of false positives of misuse detectors on real-world apps.
 However, the false positive of data-flow analysis is another issue.
 The accuracy of data-flow analysis impacts the assessment of the risk level of cryptographic misuses.
 In the current implementation, we faithfully adapt the results of FlowDroid into the risk assessment without addressing the inaccuracy of the data-flow analysis.
 Due to the homogeneous nature of state-of-the-art data-flow analyses on the taint-connection analysis, we may also bring in the voting mechanism based on multiple data-flow analyses, e.g., \cite{DBLP:conf/ccs/WeiROR14, DBLP:conf/pldi/ArztRFBBKTOM14}, to reduce the false positives of individual analysis.